common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/an.md

 * 444 sentences from surveys and dictionary examples.
 Author.
 F. Romanos.
 La Fueva Aragonese.
 * 529 sentences from stories and articles.
 Author: J.M.
 Satué.
 Sobrepuerto Aragonese.
 * 100 sentences from stories.
 Author: Chorche.
 Panticuto Aragonese.

-#### Orthography ####

-In 2023, the [Academia Aragonesa de la Lengua](https://academiaaragonesadelalengua.org), a public institution created as language regulatory body, established the [Orthography of Aragonese](https://https://academiaaragonesadelalengua.org/sites/default/files/ficheros-pdf/ortografia-aragones.pdf) as the official spelling for the language.
-The spelling system is flexible enough to allow writing all Aragonese varieties.

-All the submitted sentences have been adapted to the official orthography, although errors can be found occasionally.

 ## Get involved!